euhfs/flutter_template/READMETEST.md

 ## Splash screen
 My preference for splash screens is to use the same app-icon and only configure the background color, but you can checkout https://pub.dev/packages/flutter_native_splash which has documentation on how to configure it, and make it as you like.

+1. Open `pubspec.yaml` file from the root of your project.

+2. Find the part:
 ```yaml
 # Make sure to edit as needed (for splash screen)
 flutter_native_splash: